 Being Agile is the best way of managing technical debt and reducing them when they appear.
 The sooner we address the issue, the less interest is going to pay over time.
 The software development team can use the following approach.

-THE QUICKEST TO SOLVE: fixing debts that take little time to fix is an excellent way to eliminate tech debt gradually.
-Debts like code formatting can be solved in a little time, making up a template and apply these templates to all the codes that have been developed so far, then integrate these templates in the tools used by the developers.
+The quickest to solve: Fixing debts that take little time to fix is an excellent way to eliminate tech debt gradually.
+Debts like code formatting can be solved in a little time by making up a template and applying these templates to all the codes that have been developed so far, then integrating these templates into the tools used by the developers.

-TECHNOLOGY UPDATE: when outdated technology leads to tech debts, it is important to update the software to the newest versions of the frameworks, application servers, databases, etc. It is even important to include every stable evolution of a framework used for instance to always have the latest update and to bring small change without breaking the software.
+Technology update: When outdated technology leads to tech debts, it is important to update the software to the newest versions of the frameworks, application servers, databases, etc. It is even important to include every stable evolution of a framework used, for instance, always to have the latest update and to bring small changes without breaking the software.

 Although addressing tech debts can cost money, leaving it in the software will cost more money in the future.